LivingSkySchoolDivision/AdminProceduresPublic/README.md

 License

-Citing reference to DC Law is a work in progress

-All repositories are licensed under CC0.
+All repositories are licensed under CC0 with credit to DC Law.

-The CC0 license is not "Viral."
-If you wish to contribute, it is therefore necessary for you to explicitly license your pull request under the CC0 License.
-You can do that by either:

-Licensing all your contributions by following the instructions in Issue 1, or Including the following text in each pull request: I, <name>, license this pull request under the CC0 license.